Best Time of Year to Dive in Playa del Carmen

 Best choice for beginners: Summer is a strong time for Discover Scuba Diving or the PADI Open Water Diver Course because the water is warm and comfortable.

-October and Early November: Fewer Crowds and Warm Conditions
+October and Early November: Warm Water and Quieter Dive Trips

 Best dive options in October and early November